magr4826/HT_IPA/README.md

 # High Throughput IPA (HT_IPA)
-Code to run High Throughput IPA calculations on the Alexandria database [1]
+Code to run High Throughput IPA calculations on the Alexandria database [1].
+The workflow was created as part of the article *Deep learning of spectra: Predicting the dielectric function of semiconductors* [2].
+The final result of the the calculations is available at [figshare](https://www.doi.org/10.6084/m9.figshare.27440652).

 **REQUIREMENTS:**
 All version numbers are the versions that were tested - other version might work, but success is not guaranteed.